-All students have the right to appeal their assessments if they have evidence to show that the marks given were inaccurate.
-Students have 10 working days to submit their appeal.
-This timeline starts from the day you received your marks.
+Students have 10 working days to submit their appeal, starting from the day you received your marks.

-If you have contacted the Unit Coordinator, but they have not responded within 3 working days, get in touch with your School Student Services Officer (SSSO).They can be reached through accessing Curtin Connect at Building 101.
+If you have contacted the Unit Coordinator, but they have not responded within 3 working days, get in touch with your School Student Services Officer (SSSO) by contacting Curtin Connect.

-Please note: Following the informal process may not be possible at times when staff are away on leave or failed attempts to contact them are not followed up, we encourage you to progress to the formal appeal stage and attach documentation to show attempts at contacting academic staff as well as indicate this on the Formal Appeal Against Assessment form.
+The Informal Appeal process may not be possible at times when staff are away on leave or failed attempts to contact them are not followed up.
+We encourage you to progress with a Formal Appeal and attach documentation to show attempts at contacting academic staff as well as indicate this on the Formal Appeal Against Assessment form.

-If you are unsure of your grounds for appeal, have a chat with us to discuss your options.
+If you are unsure of your grounds for appeal, get in touch with the Student Assist team to discuss your options.

 For more information on Appeal against assessment and access to the application form, refer to Curtin's Appeal Against Assessment page.